emadrid-at-ccm/modern-cpp/concepts/reference-or-pointer.md

 References are pointers, the important differences are:

+0. Pointers are created by taking the address of something or using pointer arithmetic, references are *bound* to an already existing object
 1. References must refer to a valid object, pointers can be null
 2. References are already de-referenced syntactically:

-        auto &reference = something; // 'reference' is a reference to 'something' auto somethingPtr = &something;
+        auto &reference = something;
+        // 'reference' is a reference to 'something' auto somethingPtr = &something;
 syntactically, using `reference` is exactly the same as if you'd use `(*somethingPtr)`
 3. References can not be rebound, pointers can be changed to point to something else